UbiquityRobotics/learn/programming_your_robot/verification.md

 Starting with version 5.2 of the main control board, MCB, there is an onboard 3.3V power supply and a blue led up near the top and a bit below the large white 'MAIN' 4-pin power jack.
 This led has the label 3.3V and must be on.

+### The /diagnostics ROS topic
+When the robot is running quite a few pieces of diagnostic information can be viewed by looking at the ROS topic the motor node publishes.
+If you run the following command for a few seconds they use Control-C to stop it you can browse back and see many things helpful for diagnostic work.

+    rostopic echo /diagnostics

+After you have run this for a couple seconds and stopped it with control-C here are a few items that are valuable to know about for diagnostics

+   - `Battery Voltage` key shows the battery level in DC volts
+   - `Motor Power` key is True when the ESTOP is enabling wheel power
+   - `Firmware Version` shows the main board firmware version
+   - `Firmware Date` shows the date for the firmware
+   - `Firmware Options` shows hardware options if enabled

 ### The Electronic Circuit Breaker, ECB', LEDS
 Starting with main board version 5.0 there are two LEDs that indicate the ECB circuit involved is active and passing power.
 The switch board switches must be able to control the two ECB circuits as discussed below.